top of page

 For decades, "food addiction frameworks" and 12-step programs like Overeaters Anonymous (OA) have offered what seems like hope: abstinence from "trigger" foods, structure, and a path to freedom.

-So what actually happens when people try to recover from food in the same way?
+So what actually happens when people try to recover from food in the same way as drugs or alcohol?

 I’ve spent a number of years in OA and mixed addiction groups.
 In this article I'll discuss my issues with OA's core concepts of abstinence, and addiction - and why I ultimately left the program.